Les+ Magazine

 Les+ Magazine is a Beijing-based community magazine.
 It was started in 2005 by a group of young Chinese lesbians, or lalas (Chinese: 拉拉; pinyin: lālā).
 Les+ is the first magazine for queer women in China, which has a growing lesbian culture.
+Its publication was suspended in 2015.

 Origins

 Jing Zhao was one of the women who founded Les+ in 2005, China's first and only queer women's magazine.
 The magazine surfaced from the growing online culture of forums and chatrooms in China in the 2000s.
 In 1999, the first online lala forum was created.

 The Les+ group was named after the Les+ magazine they created – the first and the only lesbian magazine to date in mainland China.
 This magazine was initiated by two lesbian women in their twenties.
 They met on the Internet in 2003 and started Les+ one year later in order to enable each of their girlfriends to develop confidence in their relationships.
 Les+’s activities, including magazine production, are run in members’ leisure-time without payment.
 All the costs were supported by local and overseas foundations.